 By the American Academy of Ophthalmology Preferred Practice Pattern Glaucoma Committee: Steven J. Gedde, MD,1 Kateki Vinod, MD,2 Martha M. Wright, MD,3 Kelly W. Muir, MD,4 John T. Lind, MD,5 Philip P. Chen, MD,6 Tianjing Li, MD, MHS, PhD,7 Steven L. Mansberger, MD, MPH8

 As of November 2015, the PPPs are initially published online-only in the Ophthalmology Journal and may be freely downloaded in their entirety by all visitors.
-Open the PDF for this entire PPP or click here to access the journal's PPP collection page.
+Open the PDF for this entire PPP or click here to access the PPP on the journal's site.
+Click here to access the journal's PPP collection page.

 As of May 2021, a correction has been issued for the Primary Open-Angle Glaucoma PPP.
 Open the PDF for the corrections here or click here to access the correction on the journal's website.